• Skip to primary navigation

 8. Wismar

-Another of the classic Hanseatic cities you can visit from Hamburg is Wismar which is up on the Baltic Sea coast.
-Visits to Wismar mainly focus on two areas, the city’s old town and its equally old harbor.
-Over in the Old Town head for the market square, where you’ll find the Town Hall, many beautiful Brick Gothic buildings, and the iconic Wasserkunst fountain.
-Dotted around the Old Town you’ll find several impressive churches, but the Georgenkirche is arguably the most picturesque.
-Down at the historic harbor you’ll again find plenty of traditional buildings, as well as the Wassertor, the last of the city’s medieval gates.
-Near the harbor area you’ll also come across the Grube, an old, man-made stream that is one of the prettiest spots in the city.
+Another of the classic Hanseatic cities you can visit from Hamburg is Wismar, on the Baltic Sea coast.
+Visits to Wismar mainly focus on two areas, the city’s Old Town and its equally old harbor.
+In the Old Town, head for the market square, where you’ll find the Town Hall, many beautiful Brick Gothic buildings, and the iconic Wasserkunst fountain.
+Dotted around the Old Town, you’ll find several impressive churches, but the Georgenkirche is arguably the most picturesque.
+At the historic harbor, you’ll again find plenty of traditional buildings, as well as the Wassertor, the last of the city’s medieval gates.
+Near the harbor area, you’ll also come across the Grube, an old, man-made stream that is one of the prettiest spots in the city.

-Getting there: While there are several buses a day between Hamburg and Wismar, trains run more frequently making it a more reliable option.
-The trip takes 2 hours, connecting through Schwerin, with hourly departures available.
+Getting there: While there are several buses a day between Hamburg and Wismar, trains are the more reliable option because of their frequency.
+The trip takes two hours, connecting through Schwerin, with hourly departures available.

 Castle Ludwigslust, Mecklenburg Vorpommern, Germany